patternfly/patternfly-3/README.md

 ## Release

-PatternFly is released through the Bower, npm, and RPM.
+PatternFly is released through the Bower and npm.

-### Bower and npm

-To release a new version version of PatternFly, edit `bower.json`, `package.json`, and `MAKEFILE` accordingly.
+To release a new version version of PatternFly, edit `bower.json` and `package.json` accordingly.

 Update the version listed in `bower.json` by editing the file and changing the line: